9 Best John Travolta Movies You Must See

 Enter Quentin Tarantino who like so many, including myself, adored the film Blow Out (1981) and the actors profoundly brilliant performance in the picture.
 Against the wishes of everyone, the director cast the actor as Vincent Vega, a heroin addicted, not too bright hitman in Pulp Fiction (1994) and as fast as he had in the seventies, Travolta ruled Hollywood again.

-Oscar nominated, he was back on top, even dancing on screen again in Pulp Fiction (1994) and in Michael (1995) in which he played a cocky angel.
+Oscar-nominated, he was back on top, even dancing on screen again in Pulp Fiction (1994) and in Michael (1995), in which he played a cocky angel.
 For a few years he was as hot as he ever was, and he was not, it stopped just as fast as it had started.

 Through the course of his career he goes back and forth between great work and bad work.
 He is in a lull right now but could come back strong as John Gotta this fall.
 Here is the list of top 10 John Travolta movies.
-You can watch some of these best John Travolta movies on Netflix, Hulu, or Amazon Prime.

 1. Get Shorty (1995)